 The new releases of the LA-2A and 1176 from UAD are truly in another league as far as in-the-box compression is concerned.
 With these models, you don’t get an over-compressed feel from the software.
 It retains the compressor characteristics but also retains the feel and depth of the original vocal.

 The Grey release with its slightly slower attack and release and touch of color is my favorite on this source vocal.
 Everything seems to work right in regards to level control, timing, and color.

 UAD Teletronix LA-2A Original Unit

-This unit modelled off the original T4 opto cell has a specific sound which I feel is good on some sources but it has to be the right source.
-It has a buttery sound, but is a touch too slow for me here.
+This unit modeled off the original T4 opto cell has a specific sound which I feel is good on some sources but it has to be the right source.
+It has a buttery sound but is a touch too slow for me here.
 Would sound nice following a faster compressor to smooth things out.

 So those are my thoughts.
 Have any opinions on your preference?